arifhusenansari/credit-risk-analytics/test.md

 - Open DBUtility.py file and provide server details.
 Better to use SQLAuthentication.
 - Navigate to EndToEndLoad.py
 - Execute the python script.
+- view definition to load data in fact tables based on business logic is in Solution\viwes folder.
+No need to run this view data ingestion pipeline will automatically create views during data ingestion process.

 # Scalability
 - Any new data souce can be easily added. by doing proper configuration.
 We can on board new csv file.